 Know Before You Go

-- Free: Griffith Park Observatory offers many free events.
+- Free Admission: offers many free events.
 Admission to the Observatory building, grounds, telescopes, and parking is always free.

 - Samuel Oschin Planetarium: Small fee required for Planetarium shows.
 Tickets are available only at the main box office inside or at automated ticket machines around the building.